Darja Varfolomeev: Senior

+2022 season: Senior debut and World silver all-around medal

-She debuted in the senior category in 2022, at World Cup Tashkent, where she won bronze medal in All-around.
-She took another bronze medal in Hoop final, two silver in Ball and Ribbon finals and placed 4th with Clubs.
-On May 20-22, she competed at World Challenge Cup Pamplona where she took 4th place in All-around.
-She also won two gold medals in Ball and Ribbon finals, and took 4th place in Clubs final.
-Darja continued collecting medals at World Challenge Cup Portimão, where she won silver in All-around behind Israeli Adi Asya Katz.
-She took three more medals in Finals - two gold with Ball and Clubs, and one silver with Hoop.
-In June she competed at the European Championships in Tel Aviv, along Kolosov, the senior group and the two juniors Lada Pusch and Anna-Maria Shatokhin, she won two bronze medals in the ball and clubs finals.
-In late August she took part in the World Cup in Cluj-Napoca, being 6th in the All-Around, 4th with ball and 4th with clubs.
-Darja was also selected for the World Championships in Sofia along Kolosov and the senior group, there she made history by winning gold in the clubs final, silver in the All-Around, in the team category and with ball as well as bronze with hoop.
+She debuted in the senior category in 2022, at World Cup Tashkent, where she won the bronze medal in the all-around.
+She took another bronze medal in the hoop final and two silver medals in the ball and ribbon finals, and she placed 4th with clubs.
+On May 20–22, she competed at the World Challenge Cup in Pamplona, where she took 4th place in the all-around.
+She also won two gold medals in the ball and ribbon finals and was 4th place in the clubs final.
+Varfolomeev continued collecting medals at World Challenge Cup Portimão, where she won silver in the all-around behind Israeli Adi Asya Katz.
+She took three more medals in the apparatus finals - two gold with ball and clubs and one silver with hoop.

+In June she competed at the European Championships in Tel Aviv, along with Margarita Kolosov, the senior group, and the two juniors Lada Pusch and Anna-Maria Shatokhin; she won two bronze medals in the ball and clubs finals.
+In late August she took part in the World Cup in Cluj-Napoca, where she was 6th in the all-around, 4th with ball and 4th with clubs.

+Varfolomeev was also selected for the World Championships in Sofia along with Kolosov and the senior group.
+There she won gold in the clubs final, silver in the all-around, team category, and ball, as well as bronze with hoop.

+2023 season: World all-around gold sweep

-In 2023 she showed her clubs routine in the italian clubs championship' first stage, where she competed for Motto Viareggio.
-After a foot operation in December 2022, Darja competed with only two apparatuses in the Fellnach-Schmiden Tournament, she won gold in both the ball and clubs finals.
+In 2023 she showed her clubs routine in the Italian clubs championship' first stage, where she competed for Motto Viareggio.
+Due to a foot operation in December 2022, Varfolomeev competed with only two apparatuses in the Fellbach-Schmiden Tournament, where she won gold in both the ball and clubs finals.
+She won one medal at the 2023 European Championships, the gold in ribbon.

+At the 2023 World Championships, Varfolomeev won every gold medal available in the all-around and the four apparatus finals, making her the first rhythmic gymnast to do so since Evgeniya Kanaeva in 2009 and fourth to ever do so after Bianka Panova, Oksana Kostina, and Kanaeva.
+It was the first world all-around title for a German rhythmic gymnast in nearly 50 years, after Carmen Rischer won the 1975 World Championships.

+Afterward, she was a co-winner of the Piotr Nurowski Prize awarded by the European Olympic Committees to athletes under 18, along with Turkish swimmer Kuzey Tunçelli.
+During the off-season, she traveled to give master classes in Spain and Poland.